chaldea-center/chaldea-docs/docs/guide/servant_plan.md

    - `0` Fou-kun = `-20`(calculated by silver(3) Fou-kun)
    - `1000` Fou-kun = `0`
    - `2000` Fou-kun = `50`(calculated by gold(4) Fou-kun)
-9. Bond Limit - mainly designed for Chaldea Lantern cost
-10. Command Codes - it's easy to find out code pinned on which servants in code detail page
+9. Command Codes - it's easy to find out code pinned on which servants in code detail page

 ### Toolbar